libfuse/python-fuse/README.cups.md

   * The filesystem, when mounted, would have a directory for each of the printers on the system
   * Under each of the "printer directories", any file could be created.
-  * This file, when closed, would be sent to the printer who's directory it was in.
+  * This file, when closed, would be sent to the printer whose directory it was in.

 Seems simple enough.
 I've done this in Python, since it's fast to get something going in, and has good FUSE bindings.